nesarashree/latent-variable-methods/README.md

    sensitive the co-smoothing score is to low-firing held-in neurons, then applies a chosen cutoff (`CHOSEN_CUTOFF_PERCENT`) for a final filtered score.

+### `VLMD_decoding.ipynb`

+1. Update `STORAGE_VLMD_PATH` and `RUN_DIR` in Section 3 to point at your own
+   VLMD grid-search output (see Section 4's diagnostic cell for listing other available runs/hyperparameter configurations to swap in).
+2. Set `SESSION_KEY` and keep `PRE_TRIAL_S` / `POST_TRIAL_S` / `BIN_SIZE_MS`
+   in Section 5 consistent with the run's parameters (VLMD's own `bin_size` hyperparameter should match `BIN_SIZE_MS` here for the trial alignment to be meaningful).
+3. Run top to bottom.
+This notebook is much faster than the other three — there's no model fitting, just loading, alignment, and one decoding pass per behavior.
+4. Compare the printed `vlmd_results` R² scores against `behavioral_decoding.ipynb`'s per-behavior results at a comparable dimensionality to see how VLMD stacks up against GPFA.

 ## Known limitations / TODOs

 - The final GPFA model in `GPFA_data.ipynb` isn't currently saved in a form